Fall 2014 - September to December 2014 - Updated 2015-09-06 00:43 EDT

 Log in using your account (you may use SSH again) and verify that you are in runlevel 3 by running the command that displays the system’s runlevel.

-Normally, you would remove the /old_home
+Normally, you would remove the /old_home directory, and everything

-beneath it to free up space on the /
+beneath it to free up space on the / filesystem, reaping the

-rewards of moving the /home
+rewards of moving the /home directory to its own filesystem;

-directory in place for marking
+however, leave the /old_home directory in place for marking

 purposes.
-Do not remove /old_home
+Do not remove /old_home.

 Move into your sysadmin base directory the tarball and all

-then change the owner and group of those files from root
+then change the owner and group of those files from root to yourself

-(your sysadmin user whose name is of the form abcd0001
+(your sysadmin user whose name is of the form abcd0001).

-.
+sudo.
 Why?
 (Hint: Who is running the shell

-?)Run the Fetch and Checking Program to verify your work so far.
+that is doing the GLOB expansion before executing sudo?)Run the Fetch and Checking Program to verify your work so far.

-command is an intelligent form of copy command that only
+rsyncIndexThe rsync command is an intelligent form of copy command that only

 transfers data if the data isn’t already there.
 You will practice using

-between your CentOS VM and its loop-back network adapter, which we
+rsync between your CentOS VM and its loop-back network adapter, which we

 will call the Backup machine (even though it’s really the same machine).